 The ultimate goal is that information for multiple observing networks is discoverable, authoritative, and up to date.
 Due credit should be given to data sources.
 And the information should be made accessible for use by various groups in a variety of ways for their own purposes.

 In essence, what is needed is a dynamic network of distributed nodes for information sharing.
 This in turn relies on establishment of web services – live data feeds that conform to community-based metadata standards and compatible web service formats.
 Without interoperable web services, information becomes out-of-date, or requires repeated, substantial harmonizing and reprocessing.
 The Arctic data community is making progress on this front, notably through ADIwg, the IARPC ADCT, the IASC/SAON ADC, and other efforts or initiatives.
 The AOV Team is assisting with this planning.

 Why Consider the Project-Data Life Cycle?

 Dynamically sharing information is becoming commonplace for dataset-level metadata, with compatible web services enabling quick federated searches across multiple data catalogs, for example.
 Also important is sharing project-level metadata – high-order information such as title, funding agency, project location, etc. for project tracking, program coordination, or for other purposes.
-And the piece in the middle that can tie it all together is collection-site-level metadata, with details such as collection type, various keywords, and the precise location of monitoring assets such as boreholes, towers, etc., which can be useful for science planning and more.
+And the piece in the middle that can tie it all together is site-level metadata, with details such as observation type, various keywords, and the precise location of monitoring assets such as boreholes, towers, etc., which can be useful for science planning and more.
 Sharing machine-readable metadata across these three levels helps to integrate information systems and science itself from funding through observation to results.

 Three levels of information with metadata services linking them together.